justixas-git/apps-script-workflow-automation/README.md

-# Google Sheets Workflow Automation (Apps Script)
+# Google Apps Script — Spreadsheet Workflow Automation

-A sanitized set of Google Apps Script tools for automating spreadsheet workflows: routing rows between sheets, applying templates, and exporting CSVs to Drive.
+A sanitized code sample of Google Apps Script utilities used to automate recurring spreadsheet workflows: routing rows, applying template logic, and exporting data to CSV.

-## What it does
+## What this demonstrates
+- Practical automation for reducing repetitive manual work
-- Adds custom menus for workflow actions
+- Menu-driven tooling and workflow actions
-- Moves / processes rows based on status and rules
-- Generates CSV exports and saves them to Drive
+- Data transformation and CSV export logic

 ## Files
-- `USR.gs` — sheet workflow utilities and menu actions
+- `USR.gs` — workflow utilities and menu actions
 - `SendToTemplateSheet.gs` — routes data into template sheets
 - `DownloadCSV.gs` — exports template sheets to CSV and saves to Drive, allows download options

-## Privacy / Sanitization
+## Note on sanitization
-This repository is a generalized, sanitized version:
+This is a generalized, sanitized version: sheet names, URLs, and IDs are replaced with placeholders.
-- Sheet names are generalized
-- URLs are replaced with placeholders
-- Drive folder IDs are replaced with placeholders